Taming the noise, one plate at a time

 • Tomatoes – try using San Marzano tomatoes or opt for plain chopped tomatoes/plum tomatoes.
 Any tomato will work here.

-• Spice it up – add some chilli flakes if you like your pasta sauces to have some heat
+• Spice it up – add some bold red pepper flakes if you like your pasta sauces to have some heat

 • Herbs – try different herbs, an Italian herbs mix would work well here.